fpereiro/gotoB/readme.md

 Once gotoв sets a responder for a reactive view, gotoв expects the outermost DOM element of the view to 1) be placed in the DOM; 2) to be in the DOM exactly once, without being repeated.
 In this way, each view has a 1:1 relationship with a DOM element.

 When the view has no corresponding DOM element, gotoв decides it is a "dangling view", which it considers to be an error.
-If you place the output of `B.view` in the DOM through `B.mount`, and you do this before calling any `change` events which might redraw the view, this should not happen.
+If you place the output of `B.view` in the DOM through `B.mount`, and you do this before calling any `change` events which might redraw the view, this will not happen.

-A gotoв view can only be placed in the DOM once because its corresponding outermost element has an id and as such can only exist once in the DOM.
+A gotoв view can only be placed in the DOM once (and not more than once) because its corresponding outermost element has an id and as such can only exist once in the DOM.

 If you want to encapsulate a view in a variable for later reuse in multiple places (even simultaneously), do it as a function that returns an invocation to `B.view`, instead of storing a direct invocation to `B.view`: